 The Sacrament of the Lord's Supper is celebrated on the First Sunday of each month, on Maundy Thursday and on Christmas Eve.
 Everyone who comes trusting in Jesus Christ may participate.
 It is our custom to hold each element until all are served, then to partake together.
 Both wine and grape juice are offered.

 We observe the high points of the Christian year with special services in our own congregation, and participate in community worship on Thanksgiving Day and at Easter Sunrise.

 Called to care for all God's children, we contribute to meeting the needs of the world through the Presbyterian Church, U.S.A.

 Called to be the family of God, we strongly support one another with visits, encouragement, prayer and food -- whatever love can offer in times of special needs.

 Each Sunday morning after worship we meet for coffee, snacks and fellowship with visitors and church members.
 We gather on a regular basis for education, business or fun as well as covered-dish meals.
-We hold several annual congregational dinners, including a picnic with Our Lady of the Blue Ridge Catholic Church.
+We hold several annual congregational dinners.

 The talented and dedicated choir provides music at weekly worship and on other occasions.
 The choir practices at 7:30 p.m. each Thursday evening.
 New members are always welcome.